-Date:

-Contact information optional unless you would like us to contact you!

-Name

-Contact

-Address

-Phone () E-mail

-Check (One

-Did you ex event? xperience d lamage to y our home a s a result of t he October 2015 Rain/F Flood Yes No

-• FEMA, NFIP, Organization Yes No

-Have you completed some or all of the needed repairs to your home since the damageYesNo from the Rain/Flood occurred?
-No

-Do you sti ill have un- met needs a as a result o f the damage s to your ho ome?
-Yes No

-- be identifi discussing t y property fo nity? or a buy-out opportunit y, would Yes No

-your dam ovide the ac aged prope from the ac erty if
+Date: Contact in nformation o otional unless you would l ike us to con tact you!
+Name Contact Address Phone () E-mail Check One Did you ex event? "perience d amage to y our home a s a result of t he October 2015 Rain/F lood Yes No - Did you receive funds from sources such as FEMA, NFIP, Homeowners Insurance, Non- Profits, Volunteer Organizations, or Service Organizations to help you with repairs to yourYesNo home? - Have you completed some or all of the needed repairs to your home since the damageYesNo from the Rain/Flood occurred?
+No Do you sti ll have un-r net needs a is a result of the damage s to your ho ome?
+Yes No If your home were to be identified as a likely property for a buy-out opportunity, wouldYesNo you be interested in discussing that opportunity?
+No your dama ovide the ad aged prope from the ad rty if